Move from spreadsheets to strategy. Learn front-line secrets to implementing a comp solution in our upcoming webinar | Register here

 All Articles

-5 min readJanuary 17, 2025
+Pay Equity5 min readJanuary 17, 2025

 The uncontrolled pay gap and the controlled pay gap

+The main difference between the unadjusted and adjusted pay gap measures is the information they consider.
 The unadjusted (uncontrolled) pay gap only considers average pay, and it looks at the difference between the average pay for each gender.
-This is by far the simpler of the two measures.
+This is the simpler of the two measures.
 The mathematical calculation is straightforward and can be done quite quickly.

 Graphic showing the difference between adjusted pay gap and unadjusted pay gap.